Michael Knatchbull, 5th Baron Brabourne: Governor of Bengal

-In 1937 he also became a Knight Grand Commander of the Order of the Star of India and served as Governor of Bengal until 1939, the year he died.
+In 1937 he also became a Knight Grand Commander of the Order of the Star of India and served as Governor of Bengal until he died on 23 February 1939.

 Acting Viceroy of India

 In June 1938, he was appointed as an Acting Viceroy of India.
 He served as the Viceroy for four months, as Lord Linlithgow (the then current Viceroy) had gone to England for a short vacation.
 Muhammad Ali Jinnah, the chairman of Indian religion-based political party All-India Muslim League, had a meeting with Brabourne on 16 August 1938 at his residence in Shimla.
-In the meeting, he requested Brabourne to accept him as the representative of all India's Muslims and in return he promised to support the British at the centre in Britain, but the Viceroy refused to do so.
+In the meeting, he requested Brabourne to accept him as the representative of all India's Muslims and in return he promised to support the British at the central assembly, but the Viceroy declined to do so.
 The Viceroy knew that if Jinnah is made the representative of Muslims, it would be a caution for the image of the British in the vision of other leaders.
-This angered Jinnah and he later declared Direct Action Day in 1946 to demand for Pakistan.
+This disappointed Jinnah and he became even more resolved in his approach towards an aggressive demand for a separate Muslim state in South Asia.
 Brabourne served as the Viceroy till 22 October 1938.

 Family

 On 22 January 1919, he married Lady Doreen Browne, youngest daughter of the 6th Marquess of Sligo, in St Peter's Church, Eaton Square.
-They had two children:
+They had two sons: